opeyemitechpro/my-projects/docs/blog/posts/How_I_Got_300_AWS_Credits.md

 ![AWS Invitation Email](../../assets/images/AWS_300_invited.png "AWS Invitation Email")

-This was trillig as my AWS account was relatively new (barely 1-month old).
+This was trilling as my AWS account was relatively new (barely 1-month old).

 The process was fairly straightforward.
-I followed the link in the email and I filled out an application on the AWS website, explaining how I planned to use their cloud services for personal projects and learning.
+I followed the link in the email and filled out an application on the AWS website, explaining how I planned to use their cloud services for personal projects and learning.
 A week later, I received an approval email, and just like that, I had $300 to explore more of AWS.

 ![AWS Congrats Email](../../assets/images/AWS_congrats.png "AWS Congrats Email")